timothyhull/100daysofcode/days/_24/README.md

 - Conducted testing and troubleshooting using the Test PyPI site.
 - Successfully published package to Test PyPi.
 - Successfully published package to [PyPI](https://pypi.org/project/namedtuple-maker/).
-- Successfull installed package with `pip` and tested package elements in a Python interpreter.
+- Successfully installed package with `pip` and tested package elements in a Python interpreter.

 ---